 GlaxoSmithKline, Research and Development Scientist; Public Health England, Medical Public Relations Consultant; Great Ormond St Hospital, Technical Geneticist; Department of Agriculture and Agrifood, Assistant Plant Pathologist; Oppenheimer, Intern with Investment Bank.

-A level: AAB - ABB including Biology, plus a pass in the science practical assessment (if applicable).
+You must also achieve a pass in the science practical (if applicable).

 Degree of Bachelor of Science (BSc)